Cloth Dolls Antique to Vintage

 Anne Maxwell Dolls 1914-1916 Bayside, NY, made cloth rag dolls from 1914 to 1916, her patent was granted in 1915.

-Madame Helena Paderewski 1915-1918 FRA – made cloth Polish relief dolls in world war one – WW1.
+Madame Helena Paderewski 1915-1918 FRA – made all cloth Polish relief dolls during world war one WW1.

 Raggedy Ann, Raggedy Andy cloth dolls 1915+ USA – dolls and books designed by Johnny Gruelle, first Raggedy Ann and Andy cloth dolls with brown or orange yarn hair were hand made by the Gruelle family, in 1915 a patent was issued for Raggedy Ann no. 47,789.
 From 1918-1934 book publisher PF Volland commercially manufactured the 15-16″ Raggedy Ann & Andy cloth dolls.
 Exposition Doll & Toy Mfg.
 Co. made the Raggedy Ann doll from 1934-1935.
 Mollye’s 1934-1937.
 Averill / Georgene Novelties 1938-1962, Knickerbocker 1962-1981, Applause 1981-1983+ now division of Hasbro who hold the patent and are still making the cloth dolls today.
 Patterns of Raggedy Ann & Andy dolls are available for home makers to make today.

-1920s Norah Wellings, Victoria Toy Works black cloth doll face
+1926+ Norah Wellings, Victoria Toy Works cloth dolls England

 Bonser Doll Company, then Bonser Products 1925-1930+ Mineola, NY USA, founded by Helen Haldane Wyse, Bonser made washable cloth stockinette dolls; Betty Bonser doll, Bobby Bonser doll, Buddy Bonser doll, added in 1930 composition Rattle head dolls with a cloth body sizes 7-30″ tall, Bonser doll mark I am a Bonser Doll on a circular paper hang tag with a checkered border.